Unkzittys/DokiDokiLiteratureClub_AndroidPort/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
 about: Create a bug report to help us avoid problems with the game between players.
-title: 'Some bug...'
+title: Some bug...
-labels: 'bug'
+labels: bug
 assignees: ''

 ---